sinazojambase12-art/BrightCoffee_Shop/README.md

 ---

-## Project Workflow

-### Data Processing
+## Data Processing

-The dataset was cleaned and transformed by:
+### The dataset was cleaned and transformed by:

-Standardizing data formats.
+* Standardizing data formats.
-Converting unit prices to numerical values.
+* Converting unit prices to numerical values.
-Creating calculated fields such as Total Amount.
+* Creating calculated fields such as Total Amount.
-Grouping transactions into time intervals.
+* Grouping transactions into time intervals.
-Performing aggregations for revenue, quantity sold, and product performance.
+* Performing aggregations for revenue, quantity sold, and product performance.

-Key Insights
+### Key Insights

-Coffee products generated the highest revenue.
+* Coffee products generated the highest revenue.
-Barista Espresso was the best-performing product type.
+* Barista Espresso was the best-performing product type.
-Peak sales occurred during morning hours.
+* Peak sales occurred during morning hours.
-Store performance was relatively balanced across locations.
+* Store performance was relatively balanced across locations.
-Several low-performing products were identified for promotional opportunities.
+* Several low-performing products were identified for promotional opportunities.

 ---